 If you’re just looking for the easiest way to put WooCommerce in maintenance mode without breaking anything, SeedProd is the way to go.
 Let’s walk through how to do it step-by-step.

 Step 1.
-Install a Maintenance Mode Page Plugin
+Install a Maintenance Plugin (No Coding Needed)

 First, you’ll need to get SeedProd up and running on your WordPress site.